 When meteorological conditions warrant, the National Weather Service issues Air Stagnation Advisories.
 In our area, in the winter, these often result from inversions.
 During those times a mass of cold air is trapped at the surface and air qualtiy may reach unhealthy levels as a result of the stagnant air.
 Indivuduals who are senstive to air pollution should consider avoiding or reducing outdoor exertion.
 Sensitve groups include older adults, children, and those with heart and respiratory conditions.

-Please curtail your use of indoor wood heating devices (woodstoves and fireplaces) during ASA's unless it is the only source of heat.
+During an advisory, please curtail your use of indoor wood heating devices (woodstoves and fireplaces) unless it is the only source of heat.
 If you do use a woodstove for heat, here is some information about burning efficiently and cleanly.

 Statewide Air Monitoring Network - Ecology's monitors, the color codes indicate the air quality at each monitor